 The deadlift has been enjoying more popularity than ever thanks to the rise of the so-called “YouTube powerlifting” – a phenomenon that has greatly contributed to the “do you even squat and deadlift” mentality.

 Since many beginners look up to the YouTube fitness celebrities, they start to believe that deadlifting is the key to the physiques presented by their online idols.
 That’s not the case at all because many of the popular YouTube fitness channels are maintained by people who use anabolic steroids despite claiming natural.
 Therefore, the average user is often left with the wrong impression that the deadlift is the key to exceptional growth when it’s nothing more than a very difficult exercise.

 Are heavy deadlifts overrated?

-What do you think will happen if you add 200 lbs to your Romanian deadlift?
+What do you think will happen if you add 200lbs to your Romanian deadlift?

-However, the Romanian deadlift comes with a stretch reflex at the bottom which makes it less stressful and much easier to recover from.
+However, the Romanian deadlift comes with a stretch reflex at the bottom which makes the exercise less stressful and easier to recover from.

 When your squat goes up, your deadlift goes up too automatically.